-Japanese knotweed, a terrestrial herbaceous plant that is in the Polygonaceae family, invades along rivers, steams, roads, and in disturbed areas or where dumped.
+Japanese knotweed, a terrestrial herbaceous plant that is in the Polygonaceae family, invades along rivers, streams, roads, and in disturbed areas or where dumped.
 It prefers full sun and rich soils but is able to grow in a wide variety of conditions.

 - typically grows to be 10 feet tall with stems that are hollow like bamboo